-- G12.10 A student who is suspended under the above may have their College registration cancelled after 14 days written notice.
+- G12.7 A student who misses an examination or assessment deadline as a result of suspension under the above will not be considered to have attempted that examination or assessment.
+Students who subsequently have their suspension lifted will be permitted to sit the examination or assessment at the next available opportunity without further penalty. - G12.8 Where a student misses a coursework deadline as a result of suspension but subsequently has their suspension lifted, the Assessment Sub-Board shall use its discretion to determine the most reasonable course of action to enable the student to proceed with their studies. - G12.9 Students who take examinations/submit coursework but are subsequently suspended will not have their indicative marks released or their marks ratified in accordance with the above.
+Should the student subsequently have their suspension lifted, their indicative marks will be released and consideration of their results should follow as soon as possible (including by Chair's action if no meeting of the Assessment Sub-Boards is scheduled to take place within a reasonable timeframe), unless the student's registration has been cancelled as below. - G12.10 A student who is suspended under the above may have their College registration cancelled after 14 days written notice.
 They will have an opportunity to discuss any unpaid charges with a member of the Finance Department. - G12.11 Students whose registration is cancelled under the above remain liable for payment of fees owing.
 Students who subsequently pay the outstanding sums must re-apply to re-register for their programme.
 Acceptance on to the programme and accreditation of previous study will be subject to the College's admissions requirements applicable at the time of re-application. - G12.12 A student who withdraws or interrupts from the programme during the academic year may be charged pro rata tuition fees to the date of withdrawal or interruption, and is required to pay the sum owing within 14 days of the date of invoice.